RemainNA/auraxis-bot/README.md

 Returns the details (BR, Score, Server, Outfit, etc.) of the specified character.
 Supports multiple characters per query.

+#### !<ps4us/ps4eu> stats [character] \<weapon name/id>

+Returns the stats of the specified character with the specified weapon.
+If no weapon is entered it will fallback to the information provided by !character.

 #### !<ps4us/ps4eu> outfit [tag]

 Returns the details (Name, owner, faction, server, member count, etc.) of the specified outfit tag.
 Supports multiple tags per query.